 We submitted an unit selection system this year.
-The system was constructed following the previous framework we developed for Blizzard Challenge 2016, in which three techniques were proposed to improve the performance of HMM-based unit selection system.
-These techniques were: 1)the context embedding features extracted from a LSTM-RNN based acoustic model were used to improve the unit selection results; 2)LSTM-RNN based models were trained for ToBI prediction in order to improve the prosody; 3)dialogue and sentence type embedding vectors were included in the linguistic features for LSTM-RNN based acoustic model training in order to enrich the expressiveness of synthetic speech.
-Evaluation results in Blizzard Challenge 2017 demonstrated the effectiveness of our system.
+The system was constructed following the previous framework we developed for Blizzard Challenge 2017, and a new DNN based unit embedding model was used in this year.
+Three techniques were proposed to improve the performance of HMM-based unit selection system.
+These techniques were: 1)the context embedding features extracted from a LSTM-RNN based acoustic model were used to improve the unit selection results; 2)LSTM-RNN based models were trained for ToBI prediction in order to improve the prosody; 3)Frame level and phone level embedding vectors were included in the linguistic features for LSTM-RNN based acoustic model and DNN based unit embedding model training in order to enrich the expressiveness of synthetic speech.
+Evaluation results in Blizzard Challenge 2018 demonstrated the effectiveness of our system.